The Center for Cancer Research

 Noncoding RNAs and chromatin – partners in epigenetic regulation

 One of the first models for how long and small noncoding RNAs regulate chromatin states was proposed in the fission yeast.
 It posits that noncoding RNAs, tethered to chromatin, provide a platform for the assembly of RNA-processing and chromatin-modifying proteins (Motamedi et al 2004), leading to transcriptional regulation of the underlying genes.
-In addition to acting as platforms, RNA molecules also can function as transacting factors, targeting chromatin regulatory proteins to specific chromosomal regions.
 These principles now have emerged as conserved mechanisms by which noncoding RNAs partake in chromatin regulation in eukaryotes including in humans.

 A focus of the lab is cellular quiescence (or G0).
 G0 is a ubiquitous cellular state in which cells exit proliferation and enter a state of reversible dormancy.
 Developmental programs, such as wound healing, or exposure to a variety of stress, such as starvation, can trigger entry into or exit from G0.
 G0 cells have distinct transcriptional programs through which they acquire new properties compared to their proliferative selves, including long life, thrifty metabolism and resistance to stress.
 Loss of G0 regulation results in defects in developmental and adaptive programs.
 How cells enter, survive and exit G0 is a critical question in basic biology, which is largely unexplored.
 To address this knowledge gap, we modeled G0 in fission yeast and showed that when cells transition to G0, new ncRNAs emerge which coopt and deploy constitutive heterochromatin proteins (histone H3 lysine 9 methyltransferase, Clr4/SUV39H) to several euchromatic gene clusters to regulate the expression of a set of developmental, metabolic and cell cycle genes.
 We show that this pathway is critical for survival and the establishment of the global G0 transcriptional program.
 This work revealed a new function of heterochromatin proteins and noncoding RNAs, which orchestrate the genome-wide deployment of heterochromatin factors in response to long-term stress.
 It also led to the proposal of several hypotheses that we are currently testing.
 Moreover, in collaboration with several groups, we have begun to test whether this pathway also plays an important role in cancer dormancy and treatment resistance.